-There are specific attendance requirements for classroom, laboratory, and clinical areas.
-The student is responsible for meeting the attendance requirements of each course.
 The nursing faculty view clinical as a necessary component of the student's education for the course objectives to be obtained.
+Clinical is also required to meet education requirements for licensure.
 It is expected that students be on time and attend all clinical days.
 In the event of an emergency and the student is absent, the clinical time must be made up in the clinical setting.
-In addition to making up the clinical experience the student must also submit a paper.
 Guidelines, topic, and due date for the paper will be given to the student by the lead instructor of the course.
 The makeup day will be scheduled at the discretion of the lead instructor and contingent upon the availability of clinical space.
 This time may or may not be at the student's regular scheduled time.
-Only one clinical absence per course maybe made up.
-Two clinical absences in a course will result in a withdrawal from the program.
-Both the paper and the clinical make up day must be completed by the due date for successful completion of the clinical makeup.
-Students who exceed the maximum absences in any course (class, lab, or clinical) will be withdrawn from the program.
+Only one clinical absence per course may be made up.
+The clinical make up hours must be completed by the due date for successful completion of the clinical makeup.
+Failure to make up the clinical makeup assignment will result in being withdrawn from the program.

-Maximum Amount of Absences

-NUR 111 NUR 112 NUR 113 NUR 114 NUR 211 NUR 212 NUR 213 NUR 214

-8 class hours 6 class 8 class 6 class

-o class fiburs hours hours hours hours hours hours hours

-6 medication lab hours 6 lab hours

-6 skills lab
+Maximum Amount of Absences NUR 111 NUR 112 NUR 113 NUR 114 NUR 211 NUR 212 NUR 213 NUR 214 8 class hours 6 class hours 8 class hours 6 class hours 6 medication lab hours 6 lab hours 6 skills lab hours 1 clinical absence 1 clinical absence 1 clinical absence 1 clinical absence 1 clinical absence 1 clinical absence 2 clinical absences 1 clinical absence

-hours